floratos-lab/hipc-dashboard-pipeline/README.md

 * Cell types and markers - We create a mapping table to standardize the orignal cell type descriptions using terms from the Cell Ontology for cell types and Protein Ontology for additional type-defining markers.
 * Vaccines - For influenza vaccines, the year is used to expand the vaccine into its three or four viral components.

-## Curated data repository
+## Curated data repository (./source_data)
-Curated data and various mapping and translation files are placed in ./source_data.
-The primary input data processed by the R script pipeline is stored in tab-delimited text files, one for each type of curated data.
+Unprocessed, curated data is placed as tab-delimited spreadsheet files in ./source_data, one file per response component type.
 These are currently:
 * HIPC Dashboard - Gene Expression.tsv
 * HIPC Dashboard - Cell type Frequency.tsv

+This directory also contains the various mapping and translation files required by the R pipeline script.

-The same data is also available in an Excel file, "HIPC Dashboard.xlsx", for easy review, however this file is not used by the script.
+The curated response component data is also available in an Excel file, "HIPC Dashboard.xlsx", for easy review, however this file is not used by the script.

-## R scripts
+## R scripts (./src)
 R scripts are in ./src.
 "generate_HIPC_submissions.R" is the main script.
 It expects to be called from its source location.
 It has a number of optional settings at the beginning.
 In particular, one can choose to run the script for the gene data or the cell-type data.